Medication Error Lawyer in DC

 What We Offer Victims of Medication Errors in D.C.

-For over 30 years, our attorneys have taken on cases involving medical food products and medication errors against manufacturers, hospitals, urgent care centers and healthcare professionals, fighting in court to hold them accountable for their negligence and the injuries they cause.
+For over 30 years, our attorneys have taken on cases involving medical food products and medication errors against manufacturers, hospitals, urgent care centers, and healthcare professionals, fighting in court to hold them accountable for their negligence and the injuries they cause.

 Our lead trial attorney, Catherine D. Bertram, previously worked as Director of Risk Management at Georgetown University Hospital.
-While leading the hospital’s Risk Management department, she gained valuable insight into the causes of medication errors, how errors occur in medication orders in medical records and how they can be prevented.
+While leading the hospital’s Risk Management department, she gained valuable insight into the causes of pharmaceutical and medication errors, how errors occur in medication orders in medical records and how they can be prevented.
 She also knows the long-term challenges that victims face.

 - A free consultation where you can ask any question and address your concerns